sarth-diskalkar/Protein-Stability-Prediction-CSE7850-MLCB/README.md

-# Protein Stability Prediction (MLB S24) [Extension](https://www.kaggle.com/competitions/protein-stability-prediction-mlb-s24-extension/overview)
+# Protein Stability Prediction (MLB S24) [Kaggle Link](https://www.kaggle.com/competitions/protein-stability-prediction-mlb-s24-extension/overview)

 ## Overview

-This mini data science challenge is an individual programming project of the MLB course.
+This mini data science challenge is an individual programming project of the MLB course and was given in the format of a Kaggle Challenge for the class to partake in.
 It serves as an exercise to gain hands-on experience in machine learning (ML) model development.
 The task is a regression problem where the goal is to develop an ML model to predict a protein's thermostability (a real-valued score) using its amino acid sequence as input.
 Additional models and methodologies were used including One-Hot Encoding, Frequency Encoding, CNNs, and Random Forest with PCA.